Terenceyuyue/varFEM/README.md

 ```

 ## 2-D Poisson equation

+This part is devoted to Poisson equation, which aims to make readers quickly master the basic skills of finite element method.

+### Conforming elements

 The source codes of solving the 2-D Poisson equation are presented, see Poisson.m, PoissonP2.m and PoissonP3.m.

 ## Linear elasticity equations